SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-02-night-of-the-living-beta-binomials.md

 comments: true
 ---

-As you may have heard, the US is about to face an election more conentious than any since the Civil War.
+As you may have heard, the US is about to face an election more contentious than any since the Civil War.
 With vote counting likely drawn out due to right-wing mischief at, for example, the Post Office, what are we to make of partial returns as far as predicting the outcome?
 And will there be [zombies](https://en.wikipedia.org/wiki/Night_of_the_Living_Dead)?